-These important steps indicate the direction of the much-anticipated new Higher Education Policy.
-It is currently at the draft stage and looks likely to be a comprehensive Bill, rooted in the four pillars of excellence, equal access, expansion, and employability.
-Crucially, it also recognises that there is an important role for international Higher Education institutions.
+These important steps indicate the direction of the much-anticipated new Higher Education Policy currently being drafted by the K. Kasturirangan Committee.
+The Committee's upcoming policy report looks likely to result in a comprehensive Bill, rooted in the four pillars of excellence, equal access, expansion, and employability.
+Crucially it also recognises that there is an important role for international Higher Education institutions.